Scottish COVID-19 inquiry Impact hearing |Health and social care|19 April 2024 (afternoon session)

 4 weeks of lockdown harmful

-A remarkable admission by Mr Macaskill is that it was known just 4 weeks into lockdown the harms from the restrictions were becoming ‘‘increasingly disproportionate’’ to that of the virus as the sector was already failing to meet even the most basic care needs of residents leading to serious health decline.
+A remarkable admission by Mr Macaskill is that it was known just 4 weeks into lockdown the harms from the restrictions were becoming ‘‘increasingly disproportionate’’ as the sector was already failing to meet even the most basic care needs of residents leading to serious health decline.

 ‘‘I certainly made the issue very clear to colleagues at government.’’

-Here (with a bowed head indicative of deep guilt) Dr Macaskill states how care homes are essentially hospices and if he were a resident he would choose freedom.
-He admits fear (media/gov propaganda) took over.
+Care homes are essentially hospices and if he were a resident he would choose freedom.

-'if i had 3-6 months to live..i would be less concerned about COVID than never seeing my family'
+'‘If i was faced with the knowledge i had 3-6 months to live...i would be less concerned about getting COVID than i would be never seeing my family.’’

 No human rights

-Another remarkable admission by Mr.Macaskill is that the law was broken in relation to the human rights of those in care homes due to the nature of blanket guidance from March 2020.
-I note a stern Lord Brailsford looking on.
-Not impressed.
+Mr.Macaskill acknowledges the law was broken in relation to the human rights of care home residents due to the nature of blanket guidance.

 Impacts on residents with Dementia